open-horizon/examples/edge/msghub/sdr2msghub/README.md

 hzn exchange node create -n $HZN_EXCHANGE_NODE_AUTH hzn exchange node confirm
 ```
-- Deploy (or get access to) an instance of IBM Event Streams (aka Message Hub) in the IBM Cloud that the sdr2msghub sample can send its data to.
+- Deploy (or get access to) an instance of IBM Event Streams in the IBM Cloud that the sdr2msghub sample can send its data to.
 In the Event Streams UI, go to the `Service credentials` tab, create new credentials, and use the following values to `export` these environment variables:
     - Set `MSGHUB_API_KEY` to the value of `api_key`
     - Set `MSGHUB_ADMIN_URL` to the value of `kafka_admin_url`
     - Set `MSGHUB_BROKER_URL` to all of the values in `kafka_brokers_sasl` separated by commas